 American Association Game Recap

-The St. Paul Saints shutout the Kansas City T-Bones to tie the American Association Finals at a game apiece.
+The Kansas City T-Bones took a 2-1 series lead in the American Association Finals with a 7-3 win over the St. Paul Saints on Friday.

-Eddie Medina pitched eight scoreless innings, giving up just three hits and two walks in the win.
+The Saints took a 1-0 lead when Kyle Barrett (2-for-4) hit a solo home run in the second at-bat of the game.
+St. Paul scored its final two runs one inning later, with Joey Wong hitting an RBI single and scoring two batters later on a single by Barrett to take a 3-0 lead.

-Zach Walters (1-for-4) and Kyle Barrett (1-for-3) each hit a home run and drove in two runners.
+Todd Cunningham got the T-Bones on the board with a solo home run in the bottom of the third.
+The score sat at 3-1 until Kansas City exploded for six in the sixth, with four runs coming on a grand slam by Cunningham to cap the scoring.

 • Discuss this story on the American Association message board...